janwilmans/guidelines/guidelines_details.md

 **FAIL EARLY**: Sometimes called 'guard clauses' or 'Return Early'.
 Detecting and handling errors as soon as they occur, but also exiting a function ASAP.
 This helps to reduce nested if-statement and improved readability.
 A function should deal with per-condition checks first. [example](https://cppcoach.godbolt.org/z/s6dY7sxY3) here to understand "what the function" does, the reading can focus on just lines 33-38.
 The pre-conditions or error-cases if there are any, are clearly separated from the happy-flow.

 **COMMENTS ARE A CODE SMELL**: I do not mean: "All comments are bad".
 Often comments are used to compensate in some way for the fact the author was aware there was something wrong or unclear but was not sure how to solve it.
-Comments like 'changing this enum breaks the world' are indicators of design problems. [examples](https://cppcoach.godbolt.org/z/Yz13K6TMc)
+Comments like 'changing this enum breaks the world' are indicators of design problems. [examples](https://cppcoach.godbolt.org/z/Yz13K6TMc).
+Which by the way, doesn't mean I think you should remove them without changing the code ;)

 If you are breaking any of the guidelines or are doing something unexpected, if it fine to add a comment.
 Comments should explain WHY/HOW the code is doing something, try to cover the WHAT in the name of the class, function or lambda.

-These are examples of comments that are code smells, which doesn't mean I think you should remove them without changing the code ;)
-I think these comments are justified.
-I would not be happy to find the first 'make_example' and I would try to refactor to make sure we do not 'rely' on code with known UB.
-However, I think the 'isInternetAvailable()' is fine, the name of function explains what we are trying to accomplish and comment explains how and why the author wrote it this way.
+Here is an example of a comment that is a code smell.
+I think these comment is justified.
+However, I would not be happy to find this 'make_example' and I would refactor it to make sure we do not 'rely' on code with known UB.

 ```
 // this has undefined behavior according to UBSAN, but I tested it, it works fine.
 void make_example();
 ```

+I think the comments on 'isInternetAvailable()' are good, the name of function explains what we are trying to accomplish and comment explains how and why the author wrote it this way.

 ```
 // this function ping's 8.8.8.8 because I don't know a better way to do an online check